 - provides intervention strategies to adults and children

 - increases awareness and acceptance of human similarities and differences

-- encourages children to be secure and confident in their own perceptions of right and wrong and to reject unacceptable bullying behavior in others.
+- encourages children to be secure and confident in their own understandings of right and wrong and to reject unacceptable bullying behavior in others

-Performances are provided using three life size Kids on the Block puppets, Eddy Franklin, Clare Sanchez, and Melody James.
-The program includes two skits in which the puppets share their personal experiences with bullying.
-A bullying situation is examined and ways that the child being bullied can address the problem are explored.
-Ways in which children who witness teasing or bullying behavior can respond to help diffuse the situation are also addressed.
-Following the presentation, the puppeteers answer questions via the puppets and ask students to share their ideas and suggestions.
+The performance includes two skits where the puppets share their personal experiences with bullying, then bullying situation shown to the audience.
+The puppets talk about how children being bullied can address the problem.
+Ways in which children who see teasing or bullying happen and how they can respond to diffuse the situation are talked about.
+After the presentation, the puppeteers answer questions using the puppets.
+The audience is welcome to share their ideas and suggestions.

 Request a Performance at your School Today!